-On May 2017, the SDG Philanthropy Platform launched the “SDG Innovation Challenge” to source innovations to contribute to the well-being of children in the country with grant awards of up to US$40,000 for organizations to implement initiatives.
+In May 2017, the SDG Philanthropy Platform launched the “SDG Innovation Challenge” to source innovations that contribute to the well-being of children in Zambia with grant awards of up to US$40,000 for organizations to implement initiatives.
 During this competitive process, three organizations-The Young Women’s Christian Association, The Council of Churches and The Norwegian Church Aid- emerged as finalists.

 We recently talked to Adrian Mendoza, Global Mission Fellow at The Council of Churches in Zambia (CCZ), a faith based organization that seeks to promote cooperation and fellowship between Christian churches and organizations in Zambia in an effort to support social and physical well-being of Zambians.

 AM: Thanks to the SDG Philanthropy Platform’s Innovation Challenge Grant, we will establish Church and Community Welfare Hubs, which is an innovation to find solutions capable of real-time service tracking and response (availability, access, quality, delivery) for child services (health, education, and social protection) at the community level in Zambia.

 SDGPP: Could you please expand on what you mean by Welfare Hubs?

 AM: The Welfare Hubs are aimed to provide basic services focusing on simplified and decentralized birth registration assistance, monitoring utilization of education and nutrition services for children, fostering family bondage and child rights, and enhancing linkages to social welfare service providers and government ministries to children and youths at community level.